 Book Spoon Spare films Spare Batteries Pencil Notebook Pan grip Lighters Spare socks Spare gloves Mug Spare clothes Mug Mini Can opener Finger tape Personal First stuff

-• Always have lots of karabiners on hand, as there are always tons on things that need to be clipped in • Always have a piss bottle handy; otherwise you’ll have a fitful sleep. • Keep a bottle of water close by as you’ll probably wake up in the night wanting a drink (just don’t mistake it for the piss bottle, or visa versa!)
+• Always have lots of karabiners on hand, as there are always tons of things that need to be clipped in • Always have a piss bottle handy; otherwise, you’ll have a fitful sleep. • Keep a bottle of water close by as you’ll probably wake up in the night wanting a drink (just don’t mistake it for the piss bottle, or visa-versa!)

 MAKING ALPINE PORTALEDGE LIFE BEARABLE

-• Take two sleeping mats on cold walls, as you’re basically laying on top of a lot of cold space, meaning there is noting for your body to warm.
-On many such walls I usually take a full-length mat and a ¾ ultra light thermarest.
-Also make sure all mats have clip in loops! • Put your watch on the neck cord of your sleeping bag so you can hear it in the morning. • On a long route take the warmest sleeping bag you can find, as days and days of cold climbing will sap your strength, and it’s crucial that you have a warm nights sleep and escape the harness of the wall. • Don’t go for a down bag no matter how cold, as the moisture level in a portaledge will dampen even the most well protected bag.
+• Take two sleeping mats on cold walls, as you’re basically laying on top of a lot of cold space, meaning there is nothing for your body to warm.
+On many such walls, I usually take a full-length mat and a ¾ ultra-light Thermarest.
+Also, make sure all mats have clip-in loops! • Put your watch on the neck cord of your sleeping bag so you can hear it in the morning. • On a long route take the warmest sleeping bag you can find, as days and days of cold climbing will sap your strength, and it’s crucial that you have a warm nights sleep and escape the hardness of the wall. • Don’t go for a down bag no matter how cold, as the moisture level in a portaledge will dampen even the most well-protected bag.
 A good way to compromise is to pare a medium weight synthetic bag with a medium weight down bag – therefore reducing weight and bulk while providing a huge degree of warmth.
-You should also have a bivy bag, both to keep drips off your bag and as insurance just in case the fly rips apart. • Bring along a synthetic belay jacket to wear in the ledge for when you’re cooking.
+You should also have a bivy bag, both to keep drips off your bag and as insurance just in case the fly rips apart. • Bring along a synthetic belay jacket to wear on the ledge for when you’re cooking.
 Again down probably won’t stand up too well to the dampness.